Planning and Research

 Elder Abuse Prevention

-The Division of Aging Services’ Forensic Special Investigations Unit and Program Integrity section collaborated with professionals from two states to produce Investigation of Elder Deaths, an invited review in the in Academic Forensic Pathology, the official publication of the National Association of Medical Examiners.
+The Division of Aging Services’ Forensic Special Initiatives Unit and Program Integrity section collaborated with professionals from two states to produce Investigation of Elder Deaths, an invited review in the in Academic Forensic Pathology, the official publication of the National Association of Medical Examiners.